-Score reports (district, school, and student level reports) are made available in WIDA Assessment Management System (AMS) as soon as they are available for each state, and WIDA ships printed reports to school districts and schools at the same time or shortly thereafter.
-Score reports are available for states to use to identify students' language performance and properly determine language support for ELLs.
+Score reports (district, school, and student level reports) are made available in the WIDA Assessment Management System (AMS) as soon as they are available for each state, and WIDA ships printed reports to school districts and schools at the same time or shortly thereafter.
+Score reports are available for states to identify students' language performance and properly determine language support for ELLs.
 Each state and school district determines when and how students' parents or guardians will receive individual score reports.
+Communication about student score reports and resources that districts use to support interpretation is a local decision.
 WIDA provides resources that schools, districts and states may use to aid in score interpretation.
 (See links below.)
-How these stakeholders use the material to communicate assessments results is determined locally.
+How these stakeholders use the material to communicate assessment results is determined locally.

-Individual student reports are available in various languages in WIDA AMS, and alternate formats (i.e., Braille or large print) of score reports are available upon request.
+Individual student reports are available in various languages in WIDA AMS and alternate formats (i.e., Braille or large print) of score reports are available upon request.